Dr. Mendel in the lab with a pipet

 "We are at the very beginning of an exciting transformation to restore vision by gene therapy.
 These innovative treatments are possible due to the extensive support and successful research on inherited retinal disease," says Dr. Mendel.

-Genetic Data and Glaucoma
+Genetic Data & Glaucoma

 Sayoko Moroi, M.D., Ph.D. is working together with Raymond Gao, Ph.D. to apply genetics toward preventing glaucoma-related blindness.
 If left untreated glaucoma can cause blindness and, currently, 10% of people with glaucoma who do receive treatment still experience loss of vision.
 Together they are studying the genetic architecture of eye pressure and are developing genetic risk prediction models for glaucoma.